Estimate Time7 min

 Read more on Fidelity.com: Understanding how mutual funds, ETFs, and stocks trade

-No matter what you invest in, the intention is to make money.
-But, as in life, there are no guarantees.
+No matter what you invest in, the intention is to make money—but there are no guarantees.
 You are taking a risk for the opportunity of making more than what you started with.
 Teaching your teen the fundamentals of investing shouldn't stop at definitions.
-They need to know about asset allocation, risk tolerance, and diversification, and so much more.
+They need to know about asset allocation, risk tolerance, and diversification, and more.

 Read Viewpoints on Fidelity.com: How to start investing